manushray/ShrayDwivediTestChallenge/README.md

 # ShrayDwivediTestChallenge

+Task 1:

+Test Suite is present in TestSuite.xlsx File.

+Task 2:
+Task for Automation where all the test case idea, prioritization,pro-con of automated test cases summary is present in Task_Automation.docx

 Prerequisites – SYSTEM SETUP

 Appium: v1.8 or above, if not installed then you can install it from below mentioned URL:https://bitbucket.org/appium/appium.app/downloads/